AliCampbellKhaya/robust_nn_mqp/README.md

 TODO: Results of defense

 ## Credit
-All work contained in this repository is exclusively the intellectual property of Alasdair Campbell and Jared Laselle
+All work contained in this repository is exclusively the intellectual property of Alasdair Campbell and Jared Lasselle